Blocking ads removes funding from us!

 The interior is more convincing

-Inside is the outdated Dimensity 700 from MediaTek, which is supported by 128 GB of flash memory (expandable) and a solid 6 GB of RAM.
-Even if this one Prozessor has no place in a 269 euro smartphone in my opinion, the everyday performance is actually quite convincing.
-However, that could also be due to the clean software, because the T Phone Pro runs with Material You, i.e. pure Android.
+Inside is the now outdated Dimensity 700 from MediaTek, which is supported by 128 GB of flash memory (expandable) and a solid 6 GB of RAM.
+Even if this processor has no place in a 269 euro smartphone in my opinion, the everyday performance is actually quite impressive.
+However, this could also be due to the clean software, because the T Phone Pro runs on Material You, i.e. pure Android.

-Apps start and close quickly enough and stutters are not very common.
-However, one notices that the smartphone is already often reaching its limits, which is particularly evident when taking pictures.
-For this price I simply expect a stronger one Proprocessor.
+Apps start and close quickly enough and stuttering is not too common.
+However, you can see that the smartphone is already reaching its limits, which is particularly evident when taking photos.
+For this price, I simply expect a more powerful processor.

 The absolute highlight of the T Phone Pro is without question the battery life.
-At the end of the day, with a screen-on-time of around four hours, I still had an incredible 60 to 70, depending on usage Procent battery left, which is phenomenal.
-Unfortunately, it takes a whopping 150 minutes with the supplied power adapter to charge the battery from 0 to 100 Profully charged.
+At the end of the day, with a screen-on time of around four hours, I still had an incredible 60 to 70 percent battery left, depending on usage, which is phenomenal.
+Unfortunately, with the included power adapter, it takes a whopping 150 minutes for the battery to fully charge from 0 to 100 percent.
 Surprisingly, the smartphone can also be charged wirelessly, which cannot be found in any other competitor in this price range.
 Hats off!

 The camera is rock solid